 HB 918 – Tax Cuts

 This bill was the subject of a struggle between Delta and politicians beholden to the NRA, but that’s not why we oppose it.
 Our state could have had $5.2 billion extra in its coffers, enabling us not only to expand Medicaid but to fund any number of ambitious programs to address poverty in Georgia.
 Instead, it gives that money back to corporations and cuts the top tax rate from 6 percent to 5.5 percent.
-Signed by the governor.
+Governor Deal signed this legislation.

 SB 74 – More Abortion Restrictions